Acronym

 Description

-Crime Lab is an academic research group based at the Faculty of Law and Criminology, Ghent University that brings together cutting-edge expertise in computational and quantitative methods to advance the scientific study of crime and society’s reaction to it.
-Crime Lab conducts both fundamental and applied research, with a strong interdisciplinary orientation that bridges criminology, data science, and spatial analysis.
+Crime Lab is an academic research group based at the Faculty of Law and Criminology, Ghent University.
+It brings together cutting-edge expertise in computational, quantitative, and analytical criminology to advance the scientific study of crime and society’s responses to it.
+With a strong interdisciplinary orientation, the group bridges criminology, psychology, data science, spatial analysis, behavioral ecology, and computer science.